fxtentacle/ovh-colab-sagemaker-compatibility-mode/README.md

 Move large requirements such as torch or TensorFlow into `requirements-large.txt` so that you don't have to reinstall them in case of version conflicts.
+Also exclude

+- en_core_web_sm
+- GDAL
+- fbprophet

+because they have to be installed separately.

 In the Dockerfile, update the CUDA and cudnn versions on top, as needed to match the package list.